bheinzerling/subword-sequence-tagging/README.md

 - out/: results and model checkpoints will be written in a subdirectory for each run
 - out/cache: tensorized datasets will be cached here

+Feel free to send me an email or open an issue if anything is unclear and/or doesn't work.

 ## Requirements

 `pytorch transformers numpy bpemb joblib conllu boltons`